 We retain personal information for as long as is necessary for the purpose(s) for which it was collected and any other secondary purpose.

 If you have a password which enables you to access certain parts of our web site, you should keep the password secure and confidential.

 We are unlikely to disclose your personal information overseas.
 It will only be transferred overseas with your consent.

 Our Contact Details

 If you would like to find out more about our management of personal information or our approach to privacy, or if you have a complaint regarding our handling of your personal information, please contact our Privacy Officer: Address: PO Box 209, Parramatta CBD BC, NSW 2124.
-We will respond to your query or complaint as soon as possible.
+We will respond to your query or complaint within a reasonable time.

 Privacy complaints about our acts or practices may be investigated by the Privacy Commissioner who has the power to make a determination including a declaration that the claimant is entitled to compensation.

-1. This privacy statement encompasses consents, notifications and disclosures under or in relation to the Privacy Act 1988 (as amended by the Privacy Amendment (Enhancing Privacy Protection) Act 2012) (Act) in relation to your dealings with Capral Limited ACN 004 213 692 and our related entities (Capral).
+1. This privacy statement encompasses consents, notifications and disclosures under or in relation to the Privacy Act 1988 (as amended) (Act) in relation to your dealings with Capral Limited (ABN 78 004 213 692) and its related entities (Capral, we, our or us).